DBT85/CC-CP-SCANSat/README.txt

 Named for the GeoEye satellite surveying Earth
 GeoEye

+RADAR Altimetry & Multispectral
+Named for the German astronomer Johann Daniel Titius who first noticed that there was a gap between Mars and Jupiter where there should not be one, according to the titius-bode law.
+Titius

 Joolian mission
-Named for the first probe to orbit Jupiter and study its moons as well as the man who discovered Jupiters 4 largest moons Galileo
+Named for the first probe to orbit Jupiter and study its moons as well as the man who discovered Jupiter's 4 largest moons Galileo

 Eeloo mission